shatalovdm/readable-app/README.md

 This app is created using **React and Redux** libraries and many related packages.

+## Demo

 This project is deployed to Heroku and available at this [link](https://readable-react-app.herokuapp.com/).
+Note: It may take a few seconds for the project to recover from a sleep mode.

 ## Getting started